CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 They have hosted Yagé ceremonies (known outside of Colombia as Ayahuasca), Peyote ceremonies, Mushroom and Cacao ceremonies.
 There are nightly fire ceremonies and daily yoga and meditation sessions.
 They also host retreats.

 This is the only option within Cartagena (so far) with regular ongoing plant medicine ceremonies.
-Various guides will offer one-off ceremonies or retreats with 1-2 months notice.
+Various guides will offer one-off ceremonies or retreats with 1-2 months notice in different locations.
 So again, feel free to send us an email to check if there's anything planned.
+We will also re-share events on our instagram page www.instagram.com/cartagenaconnections so check us out there as well.

 Once you move beyond Cartagena around Santa Marta, you will find a lot more options.
 Mundo Nuevo in Minca hosts regular Cacao ceremonies for example.
 Sierra Ancestral, also in Minca, focuses on Yagé.
 Heading along the coast Gitana del Mar frequently hosts Ayahuasca retreats.
 The beautiful One Sanctuary in Palomino hosts various rituals, Yay!
 Ecolodge and Rio Hostel.